 Staff/volunteers under LOSS will be identified by burgundy scrub tops/red bib aprons/red polo shirts/red armbands/red dots on nametag.
 Staff/volunteers who have completed background checks and no longer require LOSS will be identified by green scrub tops/green bib aprons/green polo shirts/green armbands/green dots on nametag.
 Classroom leads who have been cleared from LOSS will be identified by blue scrub tops/blue bib aprons/blue polo shirts.
 Management and administrative staff will wear appropriate business attire.
+Outside (while wearing coats/sweaters/outerwear), staff will wear the appropriate colored arm band over their outerwear.

 All CYS staff/volunteers will wear a nametag, badge, lanyard or armband with their first and last name.
-Staff who do not wear color-coded apparel as above to indicate their LOSS status will wear the appropriate color dot on their nametag instead (red for those under LOSS, green for those who no longer require LOSS).
+Staff who do not wear color-coded apparel as above to indicate their LOSS status will wear the appropriate color dot on their nametag instead (red for under LOSS, green for those who no longer require LOSS).

 Child and Youth Behavior Management: CYS follows the behavior guidelines set forth in Army Regulation 608-10, the CYS Operations Manual, Army Operational Guidance for Behavioral Support, IMCOM Standards of Conduct and Accountability SOP, the Child and Youth Behavior Management SOP and the Multidisciplinary Inclusion Action Team (MIAT) SOP.
 Additionally, both SAC and MST have a Code of Conduct that all youth and their parents sign each year.
+Please refer to these documents for more information.